 Pros of Account Based Marketing

 - Potential for huge returns.
-Account based marketing is a perfect fit for SaaS startups looking to sell into the enterprise.
+Account based marketing is a perfect fit for SaaS companies looking to sell into the enterprise.
 Huge contract sizes mean that this highly-targeted approach can contribute to deals worth hundreds of thousands of dollars.

 Cons of Account Based Marketing